Articles by City & Category

 The Museum of Science and Industry offers discounts for purchasing your tickets online (bonus: you’ll save time in line!).
 Certain exhibits and activities require an additional cost, including temporary exhibits, the on-board tour of U-505, Coal Mine, WOW!
 Tour, Giant Dome Theater films, Fab Lab, and Future Energy Chicago.
 You can reserve your spot in advance online if you want to visit one of these popular exhibits as they sometimes sell out.
 For special offers, visit the discounts page on the Museum of Science and Industry website.
 You’ll find a list of free admission days for Illinois residents and additional on-going discounts.

 The Museum of Science and Industry is in Chicago’s Hyde Park neighborhood, right next to Lake Michigan, just minutes from downtown.
-If you’re traveling by car, parking can be a bit pricey at $22 per vehicle.
+If you’re traveling by car, parking can be a bit pricey.
 However, the lot is conveniently located at the northwest corner of the building so you can park and head straight into the adventure that awaits you.

 If you plan to take public transportation, there are bus routes that will take you one block north or west of the museum, leaving you with just a short walk both ways.
 The Metra Electric Line has trains running to and from downtown Chicago and stops two blocks from the museum’s north entrance.